Blackfell/BlackfellShell/README.md

+# BlackfellShell

-# BlackfellShell - Python module runner & Implant management
+A Python module runner & Implant management tool.

 # What it do?